The majestic inflation overshoot has arrived.

 My gut tells me that some of this will calm down, that buyers will eventually have had enough of this, and sales will dwindle at those prices, and prices would have to come down.
 But they will likely not go back to where they’d been, but remain significantly higher, and eventually start rising again from there.

 And while this is going on, services will pick up the pace, such as airline ticket prices, or rents, or healthcare expenses, or a million other services.
 This movement has now been kicked off.
-Some of the price spikes will be “temporary,” then giving up some of the gains, before resuming their climb, while others will take their place and spike in a game of inflation whack-a-mole that the consumer is going to pay for.
+Some of the price spikes will be “temporary,” then giving up some of the gains, before resuming their climb, while others will take their place and spike in a game of inflation Whac-a-Mole that the consumer is going to pay for.

 Enjoy reading WOLF STREET and want to support it?
 Using ad blockers – I totally get why – but want to support the site?
 You can donate.
 I appreciate it immensely.
 Click on the beer and iced-tea mug to find out how: